top of page

 Important Considerations

-• Responsibility to Protect the Guarantor’s Property – By keeping up with your repayments, you ensure your guarantor’s property remains unaffected.
+By keeping up with your repayments, you ensure your guarantor’s property remains unaffected.

-• The Value of Clear Communication – Open discussions about expectations help keep family relationships strong.
+Open discussions about expectations help keep family relationships strong.

-• Motivation to Stay on Track – Knowing a loved one has backed you can be a powerful incentive to stay disciplined with your finances.
+Knowing a loved one has backed you can be a powerful incentive to stay disciplined with your finances.

 Why This Strategy Works for Healthcare Professionals

-• Job security: Healthcare is one of Australia’s most stable industries
+• Job Security: Healthcare is one of Australia’s most stable industries.

-• Special lending policies: Lenders often have favourable criteria for healthcare professionals
+• Special Lending Policies: Lenders often have favourable criteria for healthcare professionals.

 Frequently Asked Questions About Guarantor Home Loans